TenzDelek/Backend-learning/README.md

 refresh token is store in database access is not

 so to refresh the token we have to creata end point to do so

+#database
+usually when we try to write query related to database we use await and async as database is in other continent